Why stacking 7 tools costs more than an integrated solution

 In a typical agency, we often find this absurd configuration:

-- A time tracking tool to monitor time spent
+- A time tracking tool to keep track of time spent

 - A project management tool to organize tasks